DmitriyAngve/Natours/README.md

 # Natours

-[Live Demo](https://natours-angve.netlify.app/)

 Natours is a fictional travel agency website.
 It is built with HTML and Sass, using the BEM methodology for naming conventions and organization.
 The project utilizes advanced CSS and Sass features, including CSS animations, responsive design with media queries, and the CSS Grid and Flexbox layout modules.
 Additionally, the website incorporates JavaScript for interactive elements such as a responsive navigation menu and smooth scrolling to different sections of the page.

+[Live Demo](https://natours-angve.netlify.app/)

+## Technologies Used

+- HTML
+- Sass
+- JavaScript

 ## About the App